mitkouwcad/ssync/README.md

 In the case of a corrupted/incomplete synchronisation, run `ssync sync -f` or `ssync sync --force` to force a checksum comparison.

+## Sync to Multiple Buckets

+If you would like to sync to more than one S3 buckets, you may do so by:

+    ssync setup s3-bucket-name-1
+    ssync sync s3-bucket-name-1

+    ssync setup s3-bucket-name-2
+    ssync sync s3-bucket-name-2

 ## Why?

 This library was written because we needed to be able to back up loads of